RajSelvaraj1/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Installed AWS CLI

+I was able to install AWS CLI successfully

 ![Screenshot of the AWS CLI](assets/Week0-AWS_CLI.png)

 ### Create a Billing Alarm

+I was able to create billing alarm

 ![Screenshot of the created Billing Alarm](assets/Week0-AWS%20Billing%20Alarm.png)

 ### Create a Budget

+Below is the screenshot of the 2 budgets that were created for
+1. Monthly Budget
+2. Budget to track the credit spend

 ![Screenshot of the created AWS Budget](assets/Week0-AWS%20Budget.png)